-ICS offers a Ph.D. program in cooperation with the Free University of Amsterdam.
-In individual cases, a Junior Member may pursue doctoral studies which begin at ICS and culminate at the Free University, with the Doctor of Philosophy degree awarded by the Free University.
+ICS offers a Ph.D. program in cooperation with the Free University in Amsterdam.
+A Junior Member may pursue doctoral studies which begin at ICS and culminate at the Free University, with the Doctor's degree awarded by the Free University.
 This arrangement entails the recognition by the Free University that work taken at ICS may be regarded as equivalent to pre-dissertation study at the Free University.

 These doctoral studies are intended for those whose vocational goal is a life of scholarship and teaching in or related to philosophy or the philosophy of a particular field of study.
-Our aim is to help develop scholars who can become independent and contributing members of the academic community, competent to teach others, knowledgeable in philosophy, and ready to help gain Christian insight into learning.
+Our aim is to help develop scholars who can become independent and contributing members of the academic community, competent to teach others, knowledge-